jonhjelm/docs-and-training/service_implementation/advanced_hpc_notifications.md

 `notify_running_job()` with the message `"ABORT"`.

 _Important:_ You do _not_ have to implement `notify_running_job()` yourself!
-This JavaScript method is provided by the CloudFlow HPC service which runs your job and is "injected" into the status html before it is forwarded to the workflow manager.
+This JavaScript method is provided by the SemWES HPC service which runs your job and is "injected" into the status html before it is forwarded to the workflow manager.
 Note that this injection works only if your html status has a `<head>` tag, so make sure to write valid html.